 - A well-established Cunard tradition, the passengers in the best cabins dine in the single sitting Queens Grill and Princess Grill restaurants.

-- Those in standard accommodations eat at the two-deck-high, 800-seat Britannia restaurant.
+- Those in standard accommodations eat at the two-deck-high Britannia restaurant.
 Here you have the choice of first or second seating for dinner, but lunch and breakfast are open seating.

-- The Epicurean is the line's first foray into 'molecular gastronomy' and is available on Britannia and Ventura.
+- The Epicurean is the line's first foray into 'molecular gastronomy' and is available on Britannia, Azura,Ventura and Iona.

-- Passengers have the opportunity to cook with James Martin and Eric "Cake Boy" Lanlard (who also provides the Afternoon Tea in the Epicurean), in the first Cookery Club at sea on Britannia.
+- Passengers have the opportunity to cook with Marco Pierre White and Eric "Cake Boy" Lanlard (who also provides the Afternoon Tea in the Epicurean), in the first Cookery Club at sea on Britannia.

 What's each line's idea of fun?

-- Activities lean more towards the high-brow than high-energy with top-notch enrichment programs, though there's more than a smattering of glamorous pizzazz on offer.
+- Activities lean more towards the high-brow than high-energy with top-notch enrichment programmes, including an impressive roster of guest speakers on each ship.

-- The QM2 has the first planetarium at sea, carries Oxford dons for classroom learning and offers acting workshops with the Royal Academy of Dramatic Arts.
+- In partnership with the Royal Astronomical Society, QM2 has the first planetarium at sea, carries Oxford academics for classroom learning and offers acting workshops with the Royal Academy of Dramatic Arts.

 What's the nighttime entertainment like?